leontm-dev/sevdesk-api-wrapper/README.md

 This project is based on the official [sevdesk API Documentation](https://api.sevdesk.de/#section/General-information).
 If you run into any problem or if you suddenly need a error description to speed up your debug process, check their docs first.

 Information that describe types, classes and type-properties are directly from the sevdesk API Documentation, where you will find further explanation.
 The contents have only been changes in terms of spelling corrections.
+All rights for the contents mentioned are reserved by sevDesk GmbH.

 ## Documentation